Read device-to-cloud messages from the built-in endpoint

 |Retention time||This property specifies how long in days messages are retained by IoT Hub.
 The default is one day, but it can be increased to seven days.|

 IoT Hub allows data retention in the built-in Event Hubs for a maximum of 7 days.
 You can set the retention time during creation of your IoT Hub.
 Data retention time in IoT Hub depends on your IoT hub tier and unit type.
 In terms of size, the built-in Event Hubs can retain messages of the maximum message size up to at least 24 hours of quota.
 For example, for 1 S1 unit IoT Hub provides enough storage to retain at least 400K messages of 4k size each.
 If your devices are sending smaller messages, they may be retained for longer (up to 7 days) depending on how much storage is consumed.
 We guarantee retaining the data for the specified retention time as a minimum.
+Messages will expire and will not be accessible after the retention time has passed.

 IoT Hub also enables you to manage consumer groups on the built-in device-to-cloud receive endpoint.
+You can have up to 20 consumer groups for each IoT Hub.

 If you're using message routing and the fallback route is enabled, all messages that don't match a query on any route go to the built-in endpoint.
 If you disable this fallback route, messages that don't match any query are dropped.